You might be aware of how profitable matched betting is, but did you know you can make even more money by taking advantage of casino offers?

-Sticky bonuses are usually offered outside the UK – since a UK Gambling Commission decision in March 2018.
+Sticky bonuses are usually offered outside the UK – since a UK Gambling Commission decision in March 2018 banned them.

-However, as the betting landscape changes we can use sound mathematical principles when playing casino offers.
-Taking a little risk with positive expected value could yield long term profits.
+However, as the betting landscape changes, we can use sound mathematical principles when playing casino offers.
+Taking a little risk with a positive expected value could yield long term profits.

-Overall, this is definitely something experienced matched bettors should consider adding to their betting strategies in 2019.
+Overall, matched betting casino offers are definitely something experienced bettors should consider adding to their strategy in 2020.